difaeai/DifaeAi/bridge/windows-agent/README.md

 ## Packaging for distribution

-The Next.js API endpoint expects `bridge/windows-agent/windows-agent-template.zip` to exist.
-Each request copies the template into a temporary directory, injects a fresh `agent-config.json`, re-zips the folder, and hands the archive to the browser.

-Run the build command whenever the agent code changes to refresh the template before deploying the web application.
+The Next.js API endpoint compiles the agent on demand (unless `WINDOWS_AGENT_EXECUTABLE_PATH` overrides the location) and packages the executable together with a generated `agent-config.json` for each download request.
+Running `npm run build:windows-agent` ahead of time ensures the cached executable is available so the API can package archives without rebuilding the binary on every request.